Healthcare Assistant – Continuing care services

-Under new leadership, Continuing Care Services are seeking motivated nursing staff who are eager to learn much sought after clinical skills, while identifying and creating new and innovative ways to adapt our services to meet the continuing needs of our residents.
+Continuing care services is seeking motivated nursing staff who are eager to learn much sought after clinical skills while identifying and creating new and innovative ways to adapt our services to meet the continuing needs of our residents.
 You will be working as part of an Interdisciplinary team with Drs, therapists and many specialists to provide assessments and care for our residents under the support of Charge Nurses, Managers and Matrons.

 This specialist service combines general acute care skills with a homely environment, providing daily activities and trips out with the residents to ensure our residents care needs are delivered as effectively as possible whilst ensuring individuality.

 - Demonstrate an awareness of RHN’s objectives and contribute to achieving them appropriately.

 - Strive to improve efficiency in all areas of your work.